openshift-labs/learn-katacoda/introduction/getting-started/4scaling.md

 Since we have two *Pods* running right now, let's see what happens if we "accidentally" kill one.

-Open one of the pods by clicking its name in the list.
+On the same page where you viewed the list of pods after scaling to 2 replicas, open one of the pods by clicking its name in the list.

 In the top right corner of the page there is _Actions_, when opened, there is _Delete_ action.